devvy-boi/floaty-boi/README.md

 1. Ensure the correct manifest version is set in `.env`
 2. Run `yarn cli build:zip` to build the extension and create a zip file in the `.cache/zip` folder

-##IMPORTANT
-Not affiliated with Linus Media Group or Floatplane Inc. in any way.
-Do NOT contact Floatplane support for issues without trying to disable the extension first.

 ### Contributing